 He has also served as Chair of the Trade Division of the Association of American Publishers and on the board of the Human Rights Watch.
-He is executive director of The Caravan Project, funded by the MacArthur and Carnegie Foundations, which developed a plan for multi-platform publishing of books.
-He is Vice Chairman of the Columbia Journalism Review and Chairman of the Advisory Board of the Chicago News Cooperative and is active in a number of other journalism and human rights organizations.
-Osnos writes a regular media column that is distributed by the Century Foundation (TCF.org), where he is a Senior Fellow.
-The column also appears at Atlantic Online.
+He was executive director of The Caravan Project, funded by the MacArthur and Carnegie Foundations, which developed a plan for multi-platform publishing of books.
+He was Vice Chairman of the Columbia Journalism Review and Chairman of the Advisory Board of the Chicago News Cooperative and is active in a number of other journalism and human rights organizations.
+He writes a regular column called Peter Osnos' Platform on Medium.com.
 He is a member of The Council on Foreign Relations.
 He is a graduate of Brandeis and Columbia Universities.
 He lives in Greenwich, CT with his wife Susan, a consultant to human rights and philanthropic organizations.